-If you are interested in creating a "group", read and follow the Social Media Guidelines found on the Agency log in of the website and contact the Marketing Department with any questions.
+If you are interested in creating a "group", please read and follow the Social Media Guidelines found on the Agency log in of the website and contact the Digital Marketing Manager.
 We will direct you to the following great resources (also available on the Agency log in of the website) to help you get started:

-- Copy for your Facebook groups "About us" page - How to set up a Facebook group (step by step instructions), including adding the Marketing Specialist as an admin so they can help connect others to your group. - Transition posts (if you need help moving your "pages" fans into a "group")
+- Copy for your Facebook groups "About us" page - How to set up a Facebook group (step by step instructions), including adding the Digital Marketing Manager as an admin so they can help connect others to your group. - Transition posts (if you need help moving your "pages" fans into a "group")